 EFA

 Exploratory analysis revealed that the domains could be structured into between eight to eleven facets.
 Model fit information for the EFA procedure are presented in Table 2, as well as Eigenvalues, and results from the MAP and PA tests.
-To ensure the homogeneity of the facets and to reduce the risk of cross domain loadings, items with factor loadings of less than .30 and with non-central content to the domain in question were eliminated (John et al., 2014).
+To ensure the homogeneity of the facets and to reduce the risk of cross domain loadings, items with factor loadings of less than .30 and with non-central content to the domain in question were eliminated (John et al., 2014; Ziegler, 2014).

 Table 2.
 EFA model fit